Walkersville Southern Railroad

-The Walkersville Southern Railroad (reporting mark WS) is a 6.72 mile (11 km) heritage railway in Walkersville, Maryland. running from MP 60.0 south of Woodsboro, MD to MP 66.72 just north of the intersection of Route 26 and U.S. Route 15 near Frederick, Maryland (Using PRR Milepost data where mileage ran north to south, and Frederick was at MP 69.0).
+The Walkersville Southern Railroad is a 6.72 mile (11 km) heritage railway in Walkersville, Maryland.
+The railway runs between MP 60.0 south of Woodsboro, Maryland and MP 66.72 just north of the intersection of Maryland Route 26 and U.S. Route 15 near Frederick, Maryland (Using Pennsylvania Railroad (PRR) Milepost data where mileage ran north to south, and Frederick was at MP 69.0).